You need an exemption if you wish to deviate from existing rules.

 For more information, see here.

-If you due to special circumstances cannot follow 30 ECTS for a current or upcoming semester, you can apply for an exemption from the rule.
+If you due to special circumstances cannot meet the registration requirement for a current or upcoming semester, you can apply for an exemption from this study rule.

-In cases where the registration requirement cannot be meet, simply because there is no real possibility of registering for 30 ECTS, applying for an exemption is not necessary.
-It could be the case that you are missing less than 30 ECTS or the courses are not offered in your upcoming semester.
+In cases where the registration requirement cannot be met simply because it is not possible to register for the required ECTS, applying for an exemption is not necessary.

 All bachelor students must pass exams corresponding to 45 ECTS before the end of their first year of studies.
 If you due to special circumstances cannot meet the requirement, you can apply for an exemption from the rule.

-If you have credits transferred from previous studies to your ITU programme, these credits will not count as part of the fulfillment of the progression requirement or the first year exam.
+If you have credits transferred from previous studies to your ITU programme, these credits will not count as part of the fulfilment of the progression requirement or the first-year exam.

-However, if you have credits transferred, and ITU is not able to offer a coherent study plan with 30 ECTS each semester, you will be exempted from the progression requirements.
+However, if you have credits transferred, and ITU is not able to offer a coherent study plan with 30 ECTS each semester, you will be exempted from the progression requirement.

 The Bachelor of Science (BSc) programme must be concluded within four years for students enrolled autumn 2015 or later.